jbeechb/tier2-safe-docs/safe-guide-users.rst

 #.
 Choose the system you want the account on by selecting from the
    available systems.
 (If a system is not available to select it may be because you have not yet added an SSH keyto your account.)
 #.
-You may need to specify an IP adress range from which you wish to
+Enter the username you would prefer to use on the service machine
-   connect to the specified system.
+   Every username must be unique, and you must create a new machine account with a unique username for each project you work on.
+(You can use the same username across different Tier-2 systems.)

 Now you have to wait for your PI or project manager to accept your request to register.
 When this has happened, the systems team are prompted to create your account on the service machine.
 Once this has been done, you will be sent an email.
-You can then `pick up your password <#getpass>`__ for the service machine from your SAFE account.
+You can then pick up your password for the service machine from your SAFE account.

 How to reset a password on your machine account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you still remember your current machine account password, you can
-simply log in to the DiRAC system as normal and then use the passwd command
+simply log in to the Tier-2 system as normal and then use the passwd command

 ::